321Nandini/DemoProject3/README.md

 # This is third demo project
-created by: Nandini Pramod Chandegave
+created by: Nandini Pramod Chandegave.
+# This is just a practice project.